 This is the actual execution phase of whatever has been planned based on the objectives set by management.
-This activity/ task generates various facets of data and records on a regular basis as the plans are being transformed/ executed into a reality.
-These data that are generated in tandem with the process of execution, are used for measurement and analysis as a result of execution as per plans initiated.
-The junk of execution is focused/ evolved around clause 8, Product Realization.
+This activity/task generates various sets of data and records on a regular basis while the plans are being executed.
+The data that is generated in tandem with the process of execution are then used for the measurement and analysis.
+The junk of execution is focused around clause 8 – Product Realization.
 Most of the documented information is around clause 8.

 Design, Develop, Realize (8)

 Once we have the data or records generated through “Do” phase, this must be analyzed or studied (Deming’s PDSA cycle – Study).

 As discussed before, the focus of Deming was to give impetus on analysis and study of the data generated from ‘Do’ phase rather than just to check if the execution was a success or failure of what was planned.

 Alignment of ISO standard with PDCA cycle defines a way to check processes internally in order to identify how well an organization has been executing the plans as defined.